MV Esso Hamburg: Last cruise

 On 20 May 1941 Esso Hamburg sailed from St. Nazaire with a mission to supply both Bismarck and Prinz Eugen.
 Esso Hamburg monitored the same frequencies that both ships used, so was able to keep track of their position, using the DF device.
 On the 24 May 1941 the Oberkommando der Marine ordered the ship to refuel Bismarck.
 Admiral Günther Lütjens disagreed with the order as the ship was being shadowed by two heavy cruisers.
 On 25 or 26 May, the captain was ordered to refuel Prinz Eugen on the 27 May.
 Prisoner statements confirm that the time of the rendezvous was 0545hours.
 On the 27th, Prinz Eugen was sighted at the location 48°N 33°W. Again as per standard operating procedure, Esso Hamburg tried to flee before Prinz Eugen overtook her and identified herself.
 According to the prisoners' statements, Prinz Eugen appeared undamaged.

-Oiling started at 0700hours, with around 700 tons transferred and the operation completed at 1130hours, after which the Prinz Eugen sailed eastward.
+Oiling started at 0700 hours, with around 700 tons transferred and the operation completed at 1130hours, after which the Prinz Eugen sailed eastward.
 The Esso Hamburg remained in the area for 2 further days waiting for orders to refuel other warships, but none came.
 After the two days passed and having received no orders, the ship sailed south between the 30th and 32nd meridian to what the captain stated was a safer area.
 On the 29 May 1941, the captain of the Egerland received orders from the OKH to rendezvous with the Esso Hamburg on the 4 June 1941 at 7°N 31°W, to transfer oil.

-On 4 June 1941, while on the move to meet the tanker Egerland, Esso Hamburg took fire from the heavy cruiser HMS London and the destroyer HMS Brilliant at location 7°35′N 31°25′W. At 1400hours, the ship was scuttled by her crew.
+On 4 June 1941, while on the move to meet the tanker Egerland, Esso Hamburg took fire from the heavy cruiser HMS London and the destroyer HMS Brilliant at location 7°35′N 31°25′W. At 1400 hours, the ship was scuttled by her crew.
 Eighty-seven crew members were captured and transported to HMS London.